Apogee Enterprises (NASDAQ:APOG) Issues FY 2023 Earnings Guidance

 Apogee Enterprises (NASDAQ:APOG – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $3.75-$4.05 for the period, compared to the consensus EPS estimate of $3.66.
 The company issued revenue guidance of $1.42 billion-$1.45 billion, compared to the consensus revenue estimate of $1.38 billion.

-Apogee Enterprises (NASDAQ:APOG – Get Rating) last released its earnings results on Tuesday, September 20th.
-The industrial products company reported $1.06 earnings per share for the quarter, topping analysts’ consensus estimates of $0.89 by $0.17.
-Apogee Enterprises had a net margin of 3.95% and a return on equity of 21.94%.
-The firm had revenue of $372.10 million for the quarter, compared to analyst estimates of $342.84 million.
-During the same period in the prior year, the firm earned $0.53 earnings per share.
-The business’s quarterly revenue was up 14.2% compared to the same quarter last year.
-Analysts predict that Apogee Enterprises will post 3.92 EPS for the current year.
+Apogee Enterprises (NASDAQ:APOG – Get Rating) last issued its quarterly earnings data on Tuesday, September 20th.
+The industrial products company reported $1.06 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.89 by $0.17.
+Apogee Enterprises had a return on equity of 21.94% and a net margin of 3.95%.
+The business had revenue of $372.10 million for the quarter, compared to the consensus estimate of $342.84 million.
+During the same period in the prior year, the business earned $0.53 earnings per share.
+The business’s revenue was up 14.2% on a year-over-year basis.
+As a group, equities research analysts anticipate that Apogee Enterprises will post 3.92 earnings per share for the current year.

-APOG has been the subject of a number of research analyst reports.
-TheStreet raised Apogee Enterprises from a c+ rating to a b- rating in a report on Thursday, June 23rd.
-Craig Hallum decreased their price objective on Apogee Enterprises from $47.00 to $43.00 and set a hold rating for the company in a report on Friday, June 24th.
-Finally, StockNews.com began coverage on Apogee Enterprises in a report on Wednesday.
-They issued a strong-buy rating for the company.
+Several brokerages have recently issued reports on APOG.
+StockNews.com began coverage on Apogee Enterprises in a research report on Wednesday, October 12th.
+They issued a strong-buy rating on the stock.
+TheStreet upgraded Apogee Enterprises from a c+ rating to a b- rating in a research report on Thursday, June 23rd.
+Finally, Craig Hallum reduced their target price on Apogee Enterprises from $47.00 to $43.00 and set a hold rating on the stock in a research report on Friday, June 24th.

-In other Apogee Enterprises news, SVP Gary Robert Johnson sold 2,187 shares of the stock in a transaction on Wednesday, July 27th.
-The stock was sold at an average price of $40.00, for a total value of $87,480.00.
-Following the completion of the transaction, the senior vice president now owns 36,600 shares in the company, valued at $1,464,000.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In related news, SVP Gary Robert Johnson sold 2,187 shares of the stock in a transaction dated Wednesday, July 27th.
+The stock was sold at an average price of $40.00, for a total transaction of $87,480.00.
+Following the transaction, the senior vice president now directly owns 36,600 shares in the company, valued at $1,464,000.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 1.82% of the stock is currently owned by company insiders.

 About Apogee Enterprises